eugenedakin/pigpio-GPIO/README.md

 The estimated time for the book to be released is the fall of 2020.

-Version 1.0
+Version 1.0 (18 May 2020)
--Initial Version of pigpio-GPIO library (18 May 2020)
+-Initial Version of pigpio-GPIO library

+Version 1.1 (19 May 2020)
+-The pigpio class was converted to an object to make the code very similar to those examples used in Python.